zotroneneis/zotroneneis.github.io/_posts/2018-07-25-blog-post-day-3.md

         return cls('Miranda Mirren', 1963, 'female')
 ```

 We need to provide the class name in colons because the type annotation represents a *forward reference*.
-This behaviour will change with Python 3.10 where classes can be used as type annotations drectly.
+This behaviour will change with Python 3.10 where classes can be used as type annotations directly.
 We can get this new behaviour already with Python 3.7+ with the import `from __future__ import annotations`:

 ```python
 from __future__ import annotations